 Channel-agnostic shoppers not only divide their purchasing dollars for the same types of goods among a range of channels, they alternate the retailers within those channels.
-Our How America Shops® report, Strategic Insights into Channel-Chain Shoppers 2018, reveals:
+Our How America Shops® report, Strategic Insights into Channel-Chain Shoppers, reveals:

-- More than 40% of women who buy in specialty beauty retailers also bought from department stores, while 39% purchased from warehouse clubs and 35% from drug stores.
+- More than 40% of women who buy in specialty beauty retailers also bought from department stores, while 39% purchase from warehouse clubs and 35% from drug stores.

 - 66% of CVS shoppers (women and men) also buy at Walgreens, and 59% of Walgreens customers shop at CVS.
 Likewise, 88% of Target shoppers also purchase from Walmart, and 62% of Walmart shoppers go to Target.